-Moreover, the most Trekked area of Nepal, i.e., Annapurna region has a great variety of landscapes, natural and cultural beauty of central Himalaya.
-It is the most challenging and beautiful Trek that encircles the Annapurna range, and collection of huge ever snow-capped ranges.
-Similarly, the view of world’s highest mountains glowing in the pastel light of dawn and dusk will take your breath away for a moment.
+Moreover, the most Trekked area of Nepal, i.e., the Annapurna region, has a great variety of landscapes, natural and cultural beauty of central Himalaya.
+It is the most challenging and beautiful Trek that encircles the Annapurna ranges.
+Collection of huge ever snow-capped varieties.
+Similarly, the view of the world’s highest mountains glowing in the pastel light of dawn and dusk will take your breath away for a moment.
 You will get the chance to view the panoramic scenes of Mt.
 Dhaulagiri, Mt.
 Annapurna, Mt.
 Manaslu, Mt.
 Nilgiri, Mt.
-Fishtail (also known as Machhapuchhare), Mt.
+Fishtail (also known as Machhapuchhare).
+Also can view Mt.
 Hiunchuli, Mt.
-Lamjung Himal and so forth from the vintage point Poon Hill.
+Lamjung Himal, and so forth from the vintage point Poon Hill.
 Similarly, the Trail follows scared Buddhist and Hindu Shrines “Muktinath” passing through every type of vegetation zones from Jomsom.

-Duration: 21 Days Arrival to Departure
+Duration: 15 Days Arrival to Departure

 Max.
-Altitude: Throng La Pass (5416 m)
+Altitude: Throng La Pass (5416m/17764ft)

 Trek Grade: Fairly Strenuous

 Best Travel Time: February – May, September – November are the best seasons.
-However, Dec and January are winter and can be snow on the trail, June, July & August rainy season, trekking can be done but the views may not that great due to poor visibility on a rainy day.
+However, Dec and January are winter and can be snow on the trail, June, July & August rainy season, trekking can be done, but the views may not that great due to poor visibility on a rainy day.

-Departure Dates: We are able to offer this trek on any dates during the months Feb, March, April, May, June, Sept, Oct, November and December for a group of 1 to 12 people.
+Departure Dates: We can offer this trek on any dates during the months Feb, March, April, May, June, Sept, Oct, November, and December for a group of 1 to 12 people.